A new invariant associated with decompositions of manifolds: A problem

-3mm It is trivial that the answer is affirmative if $m\leqq2$.
-String theory uses the fact that the $m=2$ case has the affirmative answer, discussing the world sheet (see e.g. \cite{GSW, Polchinski}).
+\smallbreak It is trivial that the answer is affirmative if $m\leqq2$.
+String theory uses the fact that the $m=2$ case has the affirmative answer, discussing the world sheet (see \cite{GSW, Polchinski} etc).

 At least, to the author, a motivation of this paper is the following: In QFT, each Feynman diagram is made by the given fundamental parts.
 In string theory a world sheet (so to say, 2-dimensional Feynman diagram) is decomposed into a finite number of 2-manifolds as stated above.
-In $M$-theory we may need high dimensional Feynman diagrams (see P. 607, 608 of \cite{Vafa} and see \cite{GSW, Polchinski}etc.).
-Considering high dimensional Feynman diagrams, we need to research a kind of decomposition of manifolds, e.g. in Problem \ref{ourproblem}.
+In $M$-theory we may need high dimensional Feynman diagrams (see \cite{Polchinski}, P. 607, 608 of \cite{Vafa} and so on) although, of course, there is an obstruction written in P60 of I of \cite{GSW}.
+Considering high dimensional Feynman diagrams, we need to research a kind of decomposition of manifolds, for example, in Problem \ref{ourproblem}.
+If the answer to Problem \ref{ourproblem} is negative, it might be a kind of obstruction for the existence of a consistent theory of high dimensional Feynman diagrams (resp. that of quantization of high dimensional objects).
+If such a theory does not exist, the obstruction is a reason why it does not.
+If the answer to Problem \ref{ourproblem} is negative and if such a theory exists, we have to impose conditions on diffeomorphism type of high dimensional Feynman diagrams in order to avoid the negative answer.

-In \S\ref{3bdry} we prove that the answer to Problem \ref{ourproblem} is negative if $m\geqq3$ and if each element of $\mathcal S$ has more than three connected boundary components.
+\smallbreak In \S\ref{3bdry} we prove that the answer to Problem \ref{ourproblem} is negative under the following condition $(\sharp\sharp)$: Let $m\geqq3$.
+Suppose that each element of $\mathcal S$ has more than three connected boundary components (Note that each of the boundary components is a closed connected manifold).